 Nerves have two separate pools of energy, each with its own set of paths to the actual cells.
 One pool, which I call the “nerve layer” or “physical layer,” reflects the overall state of the nerve: How it responds to hormones and neurotransmitters, which nerves it’s connected to, and so on.
-If you want to heal inflammation, numb pain, reduce anger, or any other effect that will last longer then a few seconds, you want the nerve layer.
+For healing techniques for inflamed tissue, pain, anger, or any other healing technique that will last longer then a few seconds, you want the nerve layer.

 The other pool, I call the “thought layer.”
 It reflects the passing second-to-second state of the nerve, as it signals thoughts and sensations.
 If you want to communicate ideas or read minds, you want the thought layer.

 Both nerve layer and thought layer are energy layers, and each of them has connections to the actual nerve cell.
 And this is the critical part: You don’t feel the energy.
 Instead, you feel the changes to your nerve cells that are caused by the energy.

 We’re going to talk a lot about these different layers this week, so even if you don’t understand every detail right now, you’ll get more practice with them.
 For now, just remember there are two energy layers, and that neither of them does anything unless the change makes its way to the actual cell.